Mountains in Indonesia - Asia

 Mount Ibu

-Mount Ibu is a stratovolcano located in Indonesia.
-Climbing the mountain usually takes about 6 hours, and descending usually takes about 4, however, most hikers opt to camp just below the summit overnight.
 While climbing the volcano is possible, it is important to note that Mount Ibu is an active volcano, with frequent eruptions and lava flow.
 Therefore, it is essential to heed the warning signs and avoid hiking the volcano when active.
 Despite this, Mount Ibu remains a must-visit destination for every adventure seeker.

 Mount Awu

 Mount Awu is a volcano situated on Sangir Island in North Sulawesi, Indonesia.
 It takes about a day to summit the mountain and descend.
 The trail is not very challenging.
-It starts off on a road and takes you through coconut plantations, a forest, and through one or two trickier sections.
+It starts off on a road and takes you through coconut plantations, a forest, and then through one or two trickier sections.

 Mount Agung

 Located in the district of Karangasem, in northeastern Bali, Mount Agung is the island nation’s highest point.
-Standing 3,031m above sea level, it is believed to be the home of the gods by the Balinese who revere it deeply.
+Standing 3,031m/9,944ft above sea level, it is believed to be the home of the gods by the Balinese who revere it deeply.

 Climbing Mount Agung doesn’t require intense fitness levels or technical climbing skills, just determination.
 The level of difficulty varies between each of the three trails available.

-Anak Krakatoa
+Mount Anak Krakatoa

 Unfortunately, climbing Anak Krakatau is not always possible, as it frequently erupts, making the threat of injury too high.
 Check the current regulations to find out if authorities are currently allowing tourists and climbers.